 Driving through Emilia-Romagna it would be easy to think you’re in a fairy tale.
 Rolling hills flatten to vast fields dotted with farms.
 This is the birthplace of fettuccine, tortellini, Parmigiano-Reggiano, prosciutto, and so much more incredible food.
 For a truly magical experience spend at least part of your trip on a farm-stay where you’ll see and taste first-hand how some of your favorite Italian food is made.

 Slightly off the beaten tourist path, the little fishing town of Dingle is not only charming but full of amazing eats.
 Here farm-to-table has never been a trend, it’s always been a way of life.
-Those with a sweet tooth will want to visit Murphy’s, where all the ice cream is made by hand, while whisky lovers will want to find a local pub, of which there are many, serving Dingle whisky.
+Those with a sweet tooth will want to visit Murphy’s, where all the ice cream is made by hand, while whiskey lovers will want to find a local pub, of which there are many, serving Dingle whiskey.
 It’s virtually impossible to have a bad meal here.

 Hong Kong, China